What Can You Expect from Appeals?

 - Be fair and impartial

-- Listen to our explanation of your appeal rights and the Appeals process
+- Listen to our explanation of your appeal rights and the Appeals process, including the timeframe to resolve your case.

 - Let us know the best time to contact you.

-A. It depends on the facts and circumstances.
+The time it takes to resolve your case depends on the facts and circumstances.
 It could take anywhere from 90 days to a year.
-Appeals continues to work towards reducing the time to resolve cases.
-Your Appeals Officer or Settlement Officer can provide you with a more specific timeframe.
+Please contact your Appeals Officer or Settlement Officer for a more specific timeframe.